 Type of Copper/ Example | Description | Pros/Cons |

 Full copper cookware lined with stainless steel or tin.
-Available in 1.5 or 2.5mm thickness.
-Handle materials can be stainless, cast iron, or bronze (we like the stainless because it stays cooler).
+Available in 1.5, 2.0, and 2.5mm thickness.
+Handle materials can be stainless, cast iron, or bronze.
 Do not buy expensive copper cookware that does not state the amount of copper it contains. | Pros: -Excellent heating -Beautiful Cons: -Expensive -Heavy -Requires polishing to keep shine. | |

-Unlined copper cookware used for jam, candy, and other specialty tasks. | Pros: -Great for specialty tasks -Beautiful Cons: -Expensive -Unitaskers. | |
+Unlined copper cookware used for jam, candy, and other specialty tasks.
+Not for use as regular cookware. | Pros: -Great for specialty tasks -Beautiful Cons: -Expensive -Unitaskers. | |

-Clad stainless cookware with a copper or copper/aluminum interior | Pros: -Low maintenance stainless ext. -Usually induction compatible Cons: -May contain less than 1mm copper -Expensive -Lacks gorgeous copper exterior. | |
+Clad stainless cookware with a copper or copper/aluminum interior. | Pros: -Low maintenance stainless ext. -Usually induction compatible Cons: -May contain less than 1mm copper -Expensive -Lacks gorgeous copper exterior. | |

 3-ply copper-aluminum-stainless cookware w/copper exterior.
-Many levels of quality available--do your research before buying. | Pros: -Costs less than trad. copper -Gorgeous copper exterior Cons: -May contain very little copper -Requires polishing to keep shine. | |
+Many levels of quality available--do your research before buying. | Pros: -Cheaper than trad. copper -Gorgeous copper exterior Cons: -May contain very little copper -Requires polishing to keep shine. | |

 Copper-Bottomed Cookware Anolon Nouvelle Copper Nonstick Pan Demeyere Atlantis cookware (straight-sided only) | Clad stainless or aluminum cookware with impact-bonded copper disc.
 Many levels of quality available--do your research before buying. | Pros: -Costs less than trad. copper -Usually induction compatible -Easier maintenance than copper Cons: -Usually not more than .5mm copper. |

-Copper-Plated Cookware | Cookware made of some other metal that's been plated with a thin coating of copper.
-Primarily for appearance, not recommended (and yes, we know that a lot of people love this cookware). | Pros: -Low cost Cons: -Plating too thin to provide good performance. |
+Copper-Plated Cookware | Cookware made of other metal that's been plated with a thin coating of copper.
+Primarily for appearance, so the copper doesn't add much to heating. | Pros: -Cheap Cons: -Thin plating doesn't add copper performance. |

-Copper-Colored Cookware | Cookware that looks like copper but contains no actual copper.
-Not recommended if you're looking for true copper performance. | Pros: -Low cost -Low maintenance Cons: -Contains no actual copper. |
+Copper-Colored Cookware | Cookware that looks like copper but contains no actual copper. | Pros: -Cheap -Low maintenance Cons: -Contains no actual copper. -Nonstick coatings don't last. |

 How We Test and Rank Cookware

-Before we dig deeper into the best copper cookware, here's a summary of our basic approach to researching, testing, and ranking cookware.
+Here's a summary of our basic approach to researching, testing, and ranking cookware.

-Of the brands that made it to testing, we looked at six major factors: heating properties, durability, stability, ease of care, design, and value.
-We then rank the brands of cookware on each factor and provide an overall rating which is an average of the six categories.
+First, we weed out cookware that doesn't qualify for various reasons.
+Of the brands that make it to testing, we look at six factors: heating, durability, stability/safety, ease of care, design, and value.
+We then rank the brands of cookware on each factor and provide an overall rating, which is an average of the six categories.

 Here's a brief explanation of each category.

-Heating Properties
+Heating

-We measure three aspects of heating: Thermal conductivity, heat capacity, and mass.
-Thermal conductivity measures how evenly and how rapidly heat spreads throughout a pan.
-Heat capacity measures how long a pan holds onto heat.
-(It's a bit more complicated than this, but these are the most important factors.)
-Mass--how thick and heavy a pan is--affects both thermal conductivity and heat capacity.
-A thicker pan is going to have better thermal conductivity and better heat capacity than a thinner pan.
+We measure three aspects of heating: Thermal conductivity, heat retention, and mass.
+Thermal conductivity measures how evenly and quickly heat spreads throughout a pan.
+Heat retention (also called heat capacity) measures how long a pan holds onto heat.
+(It's a bit more complicated than this, but these are the two most important factors.)
+Mass--how thick and heavy a pan is--affects both thermal conductivity and heat retention.
+Thicker, heavier pans have better thermal conductivity and better heat capacity than thinner, lighter pans.

 Durability